Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

 Lumina starts or exits, and change the icon that appears in the login menu and the start menu button.
 There are also options to set the time and date format, as well as the time display format (via drop menu).
-Buttons are available to reset these options to either the system defaults or Lumina defaults.
+Additionally, a user can reset **all** their desktop settings via :guilabel:`Return to system defaults`, which returns Lumina to the defaults created by the OS, while :guilabel:`Return to Lumina defaults` returns to the Lumina created settings.

 The "Localization Settings" option is shown in :numref:`Figure %s: Session Locale Tab <lumina21c>`.